telekom-mms/sectpmctl/README.md

 | Microsoft UEFI CA |
 | db cert of sectpmctl |

-In case of the dedicated graphics a problem arises: It is not possible to distinguish between booting the sectpmctl bootloader and booting a compromised bootloader which is signed with the Microsoft UEFI CA and which then boots the sectpmctl bootloader, as the NVidia card option forces the Microsoft UEFI CA into the boot chain.
-This problem can be solved in a feture version by binding to PCR 7 together with PCR 4.
-For now it is suggested to select the internal graphics option before using the `sectpmctl tpm install` command.
+In the case of the dedicated graphics a problem arises: It is not possible to distinguish between booting the sectpmctl bootloader and booting a compromised bootloader which is signed with the Microsoft UEFI CA and which then boots the sectpmctl bootloader, as the NVidia card option forces the Microsoft UEFI CA into the boot chain.
+This problem can be solved in a future version by binding to PCR 7 together with PCR 4.
+For now, it is suggested to select the internal graphics option before using the `sectpmctl tpm install` command.
 The command `prime-select` can then be used to select the dedicated graphic card.

 ## Changelog